Michael Bird (footballer)

-Michael "Mike" Bird (born 7 November 1983) is an English former professional footballer who played at schoolboy level for Wales.
+Michael Bird (born 7 November 1983) is an English former professional footballer who played at schoolboy level for Wales.
 He played for clubs in all four constituent countries of the United Kingdom - England, Scotland, Northern Ireland and Wales.

-He is currently a coach at Blackpool's Centre of Excellence.
+He is a coach at Blackpool's Centre of Excellence.

 Career

 Playing career

 Bird started his career at Bolton Wanderers where he was a graduate of their Youth Academy.
 After impressing in a trial, he signed for Scottish Premier League club Aberdeen on 15 May 2003 on a free transfer where he made two league appearances, both as a substitute, and one League Cup appearance, also as a sub.
 After being made available for transfer in the transfer window, he moved to Northern Ireland to play for Irish Premier League club Glenavon in February 2004.
 In June 2004 he moved back to England into non-league football with Northwich Victoria, before signing for local rivals Witton Albion.
 He then moved to Wales in December 2004 to play for Welsh Premier League club Caernarfon Town where he spent the rest of the 2004-05 season.

 He had a brief spell at the start of the 2005-06 season with Warrington Town before signing for Colwyn Bay on 2 September 2005.

 Michael had a brief spell playing for North Leigh in 2014.